-Eligibility: Enterprises in trading, manufacturing, or services sectors are considered eligible for this scheme. .
-In case of non-individual enterprises at least 51% of shareholding stake should be with an SC/ST or woman entrepreneur.
+Enterprises engaged in trading, manufacturing, or services sectors are considered eligible to avail loans under this scheme.
+In the case of non-individual enterprises, at least 51% of the shareholding stake should be with an SC/ST or woman entrepreneurs.

 Interest Rate and Features:

-- It offers composite loans between Rs.
+- Composite loans can be availed between Rs.
 10 lakh to Rs.
-1 crore to cover 75% of the project, inclusive of the term loan and working capital
+1 crore to cover 75% of the project, inclusive of the term loans and working capital loans

 - The specification of the loan being expected to cover 75% of the project cost.
-It won’t be applicable if the borrower’s contribution along with convergence support come from any other schemes exceeds 25% of the project cost
+However, it will not be applicable if the borrower’s contribution along with convergence support comes from any other schemes that exceed 25% of the project cost

 3. PSB/MSME Loans in 59 Minutes

-On Nov 5, 2018, our Prime Minister, unveiled a dedicated digital platform or web portal named as psbloansin59minutes to enable loans of up to Rs.
-5 crore in just 59 minutes for startup business and MSMEs.
-The government startup loans were launched to provide financial assistance to the Micro, Small and Medium Enterprises (MSMEs) throughout India.
-Some of the great features about this facility are:
+On Nov 5, 2018, the Prime Minister, unveiled a dedicated digital platform or web portal named psbloansin59minutes.com to enable loans of up to Rs.
+5 crores within just 59 minutes of approval for startup businesses and MSMEs.
+This loan scheme was initiated by the Indian Government to provide financial assistance to the Startups, Micro, Small, and Medium Enterprises (MSMEs) throughout India.
+Some of the salient features of this loan type are as follows:

-- Loan amount: The loan amount offered under this loan will be between Rs.
-1 Lakh and maximum is up to Rs.
+- Loan amount: From Rs.
+1 Lakh and up to Rs.
 5 crore

-- Quick disbursal: After the loan gets approved in an hour, you can expect the money to reach in your bank account in 7-8 working days
+- Quick disbursal: After the loan gets approved in an hour, you can expect the disbursals in 7-8 working days

 Best SME/MSME Loan offers are just a click away Apply Now